clemedon/cub3D/issues.md

 # ――――――――→ cvidon ←――――――――

+fix: texture is directory
+    make asan && ./cub3D maps/error_maps/texture_is_directory.cub

+Check the write() size!!

-fix: Leak when cub file start with empty line *not mandatory*
+fix: Protect cub files with empty lines at start or end.

 feat: Any order possible for each type's elements